 Firebase does not store the password itself but stores a salted hash of the password.
 If Firebase had a data breach the usernames and passwords would be protected.

-Storage location: Firebase authentication
+Storage location: Firebase authentication.

 Database of tracked personal data, including the diary

-The categories people are tracking. e.g Mood, Sleep, whether Medication has been taken, and the associated data that is recorded using the app
+The categories people are tracking. e.g. Mood, Sleep, if Medication has been taken, and the associated data that is recorded using the App.

-Storage location: Mobile device persistent storage
+Storage location: Mobile device persistent storage.

 Confirmed HIV status